ingben/2016-sans-holiday-hack-challenge/README.md

 {"date":"20170105205633","status":"OK","filename":"debug-20170105205633-0.txt","request":{"date":"2","udid":"2","debug":"com.northpolewonderland.santagram.EditProfile, EditProfile","freemem":1,"verbose":false}}%
 ```

 Note that there is an additional parameter in the response `"verbose":false`.
 We can set this to `true` in our request.
 In my case, the response was pretty big.
 Examining the first lines, I noticed that it seems to include a list of debug files stored on the server.
 Including an `mp3`file `debug-20161224235959-0.mp3`.
 We can download the file with `wget http://dev.northpolewonderland.com/debug-20161224235959-0.mp3`.

-I was not sure what number it should get, though.
-Will deal with this later.
+Looking at the metadata (on Mac, just right click on the file, then `Get Info`), this is title 4.
+The numbers from the other files match (e.g. `discombobulatedaudio1` is title 1).
+So I renamed the file to `discombobulatedaudio4.mp3`.

 > dungeon.northpolewonderland.com 35.184.47.139